-When the customer leaves a hosted page/ checkout page unattended for some time or when he closes the webpage, it is counted as an Abandoned Cart.
+When the customer leaves a hosted page/ checkout page unattended for some time or when they close the webpage, it is counted as an Abandoned Cart.

 Abandoned cart tracking allows you to measure how many visitors/customers leave the portal without completing a purchase, leaving items in the cart.